OrhanKupusoglu/docker-tetris/README.md

 ```
 $ cd docker
 $ ./docker.sh
+. . .
+Creating docker_base_1 ... done
+Creating app ... done
+Creating app ...
+Attaching to app
+app     | --- started
 ```

-After running the Docker Compose scripts, three images are listed.
+After running the Docker Compose scripts, three images are added.
+These images can be checked in a new terminal.

 The **ubuntu:16:04** is the where **tetris-server/base:0.0.1** is derived from, and in turn the **tetris-server/app:0.0.1** image is derived from this base image.
 The **tetris-server/base:0.0.1** is prepared with Python 3 projects in mind and can be reached with SSH.
 Therefore this image might be useful for other Python 3 images, this means that build durations and storage requierements will be less than using directly a Linux distribution.

 ```
+$ cd docker
+$ docker image ls
+REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE
+tetris-server/app    0.0.1               30814825f371        3 days ago          591MB
+tetris-server/base   0.0.1               c072bf4c7b56        3 days ago          570MB
+ubuntu               16.04               0458a4468cbc        4 weeks ago         112MB

+$ docker container ls

 $ docker-compose help

 $ docker-compose ps